chwalters/documentation/player.md

-# Players                                                                                                                                         # Players
+[Players]

-The player is the library/software used to make Kalliope talk.
+**-------**

-With Kalliope project, you can set whatever sound player you want to use.
+The Player is the library or software that is used to make Intelora talk.
+With Intelora project, a user can set any sound player they want to use.

-## Settings
+[Player Settings]

-Define the player you want to use by default in the [setting.yml](settings.md) file.
+The user can define the player they want to use by default in [setting.yml] -> (settings.md) file.

 ```yml
 default_player: "player_name"
 ```

-E.g
+Example
 ```yml
 default_player: "mplayer"
 ```

-Then, still in the [setting.yml](settings.md) file, each player must set up its configuration following the 'players' tag :
+Then, still in the [setting.yml] -> (settings.md) file, each one of the player must set up its configuration following the 'players' tag :

 ```yml
 players:
    - player1: